Alternative Therapy Options

 What do we mean by good “sleep hygiene”?

-Sleep hygiene regroups different habits and environmental factors implicated in promoting a good night sleep.
+Sleep hygiene regroups different habits and environmental factors implicated in promoting a good night’s sleep.
 For example, establishing a routine that respects your internal clock can improve sleep quality.

 Here are some recommendations:

-Your sleeping environment: Keep your room dark, quiet and cool.
-Make sure your bed is comfy and associated only with sleep and relaxation.
+Your sleeping environment: Keep your room dark, quiet, and cool.
+Make sure your bed is comfortable and associated only with sleep and relaxation.
 Keep all electronics away and keep your alarm away from your bed.

-Smoking and alcohol: Cigarettes and alcohol consumption may cause fragmented sleep which is harmful on a long-term basis.
+Smoking and alcohol: Cigarettes and alcohol consumption may cause fragmented sleep, which is harmful in the long term.

-Promote Healthy food: Do not eat 3 hours before bed-time.
-Avoid fatty and spicy foods which are harder to digest.
+Promote healthy food: Do not eat 3 hours before bedtime.
+Avoid fatty and spicy foods that are harder to digest.

 Exercise regularly: Exercise reduces stress and depression and improves continuous sleep.
-However do not exercise before bedtime because endorphins are released and these can keep you awake.
+However, do not exercise before bedtime as endorphins are released and can keep you awake.